dannberg/dannb-org/content/blog/2023/obsidian-meeting-note-template.md

 **UPDATED FEBRUARY 2024.** Updated guide to use [Meta Bind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin) plugin to trigger the creation of a new meeting note, instead of the rarely-updated [Buttons](https://github.com/shabegom/buttons?tab=readme-ov-file) plugin.

+Also, this tutorial is now available as a _YouTube video_!
+Watch **[🗣 Obsidian Meeting Note Template Tour and Tutorial](https://www.youtube.com/watch?v=Ud16HOQoS5Q)** to see me set up this system from scratch.

 ---

 Obsidian is the perfect place for meeting notes.
 With the right type of organization and template, you'll be able to instantly take notes at the click of a button, and then have those notes available to you whenever you need them.